 I checked my usual stores, but nothing caught my eye until I hit my local HomeGoods where I found this fun, metal caddy on the clearance shelves for $10.
 I wasn’t sure what to do with it, but I knew I wanted it, and I knew I’d find a use for it.

 Once I got it home I decided it needed a paint job.
 I like the rustic metal look , but wanted to make this more beachy/coastal.
 Using some white spray paint and some seaglass aqua spray paint from my garage, I painted the outside white and the inside aqua.

 I wrote our last name (House) on both sides of the caddy using a paint pen.
 If you have never used a paint pen, you are missing out.
 They are great.
 I used them on this FarmHouse Sign project and one of my readers used them on this Christmas Sign Project too.
 I did not use a stencil, I just free-handed it (so it is not perfect).

 Making the faux arrangement…

-First, I filled the caddy 3/4 of the way with sand, using left over sand we had in the garage from when we built our Tiki Bar.
+First, I filled the caddy half way up with sand, using left over sand we had in the garage from when we built our Tiki Bar.